dame-maintainable-software/simple-calculator/exercises_version_control.md

 # Hands-on time

 * These slides are available at https://dame-maintainable-software.github.io/maintainable-software
-* For this course I setup a small project on github
+* For this course we will use a small project on github
     * https://github.com/dame-maintainable-software
 * Get involved and be part of the team!